 Instructions

 - Place the meat in a pot and partially cover it with water.
-Add the bay leaf, 2 smashed garlic, a generous pinch of salt, and some pepper.
+Add the bay leaf, garlic, a generous pinch of salt, and some pepper.

 - Cover and simmer over medium heat for 20-30 minutes until the meat becomes tender and most of the water has evaporated.

 - Remove the cover and allow the remaining water to evaporate.
-Render the fat from the pork and lightly brown the meat, tossing it constantly.
+Render the fat from the pork and cook until golden brown, tossing it constantly.
 Be careful, as they may splatter.

 - Transfer the meat to a plate and remove excess pork fat.

-- Sauté the onion and garlic until softened, about 2 minutes.
+- Saute onion and garlic until softened, about 2 minutes.

-- Add half of the chili peppers and the shrimp paste, then sauté for about a minute.
+- Add half of the green chilies and the shrimp paste, then sauté for about a minute.

 - Add the coconut milk or water, then mix them while scraping the fond or browned bits from the bottom of the pot.
 Taste to see if it needs fish sauce or a little sugar to balance the flavors.